Hot Jupiters are Inflated Primarily by Shallow Heating: Results and Discussion

-Dominant shallow heating has implications for the relationship between observed phase curves and radius inflation.
+Dominant shallow heating has implications for the relationship between circulation-related exoplanet observables and radius inflation.
 This is because the strength of many shallow heating mechanisms is coupled to wind speeds in the atmosphere \citep[see][]{Menou2012}, so circulation-related observables should mirror the heating efficiency-equilibrium temperature trend found in \citet{Thorngren2018}.
 Specifically, we expect hot spot offsets for hot Jupiters to scale with the log of the incident flux as $\exp{\left[ (\log(F)-\log(F_0))^2/(2w) \right]}$, where $F_0\approx1.38$ Gerg s$^{-1}$ cm$^{-2}$ and $w\approx0.37$ \citep{Thorngren2024}.
 This corresponds to a peak hot spot offset at $T_\mathrm{eq}\approx1600$ K, decreasing again at higher temperatures.
+However, as phase curve offsets are also impacted by the propagation of planetary-scale Kelvin and Rossby waves independent of wind speeds \citep{Lewis22}, confirmation of this relationship will require a large body of high-quality phase curve data to constrain wind speeds.
 Though some population studies of archival Spitzer phase curves exist \citep[e.g.,][]{May22, Dang25}, they are limited in sample size as well as the range of equilibrium temperatures and instellations they probe.
 Future observing campaigns, as well as missions like European Space Agency's Ariel mission \citep{Tinetti22}, could observe a larger statistical sample to evaluate these predictions.
+Other circulation-related observables, such as bulk wind speeds inferred from high-precision Doppler spectroscopy of hot Jupiter atmospheres \citep{Seidel25}, should also exhibit a similar trend as found by \citet{Thorngren2018}.